Policies for Employees

 Petty cash funds must be closed out at the end of each fiscal year or reconciled as requested by the Business Office staff.

-It is the policy of the college that all reasonable expenses for job related travel shall be reimbursed in accordance with the guidelines set forth below.
-It is recognized that exceptions are necessary from time to time and these should be cleared, in advance if possible, with the vice president for finance or his or her authorized representative.;
+In accordance with IRS regulations, the University has the following Travel Policy accountability plan that allows for the reimbursement of employees (and in certain cases non-employees) for authorized business expenses with no impact on taxable compensation.
+The accountability plan rules apply to all payments, reimbursements, or advances for authorized business expenses both travel and non-travel related.
+It is the policy of the University that all reasonable expenses for job related travel shall be reimbursed in accordance with the guidelines set forth below.
+It is recognized that exceptions are necessary from time to time and these should be cleared, in advance, with the Vice President for Finance or his or her authorized representative.

 Air coach should be used in the interest of economy whenever available.
-If such accommodations are not available or would be inconvenient to use, other class travel is allowable if a proper explanation is provided on the travel expense voucher.
-Ticket stubs should be attached to the request for reimbursement.
+If traveler chooses to upgrade, traveler will pay the difference between coach, and upgrade.
+Receipts must be attached to the request for reimbursement.
 Whenever possible tickets should be purchased well in advance to take advantage of the maximum discount available.
-Tickets should be purchased with a purchase order when possible.
 Travel by private aircraft is not allowed.
-The college does not insure employees unless they are traveling by commercial carrier.
-Frequent flyer mileage paid for by college funds is the property of the college and should be used for future college travel when possible.
+The University does not insure employees unless they are traveling by commercial carrier.

-Travel by private auto is reimbursable at $.32 per mile, provided such total reimbursement does not exceed equivalent air coach fare or other reasonable available transportation.
-Necessary extra costs for food and lodging while en route are not reimbursable if the traveler is reimbursed on a mileage basis in preference to air travel or other public transportation.
-The Business Office maintains several vehicles which may be checked out for college related business.
-Employees, who are being compensated for additional services to the college, and service distinct from their major assignments, may not be compensated for travel related expenses.
+Travel by private auto is reimbursable at the rate provided on the travel expense reimbursement form as it may change from time to time, provided such total reimbursement does not exceed equivalent air coach fare or other reasonable available transportation.
+Necessary extra costs for food and lodging while in route are not reimbursable if the traveler is reimbursed on a mileage basis in preference to air travel or other public transportation.
+The University maintains several vehicles which may be checked out for related business.
+Employees, who are being compensated for additional services to the University, and service distinct from their major assignments, may not be compensated for travel related expenses.
 Examples would be faculty or staff who has elected to teach additional courses for additional compensation at other than the main campus they are assigned to.
-Use of a college vehicle for the above example would be billed to the employee.
+Use of a University vehicle for the example would be billed to the employee.

 Rental autos may be used when such travel is more advantageous to the institution than the use of taxis or other means of transportation.
-Advance reservations for compact automobiles should be requested.
-(When a rental reservation for a compact vehicle has been made and none is available, rental agencies usually provide a standard vehicle at a compact rate.)
+Advance reservations for the most economical rental option should be requested.

 Taxi and Limousine Service